near/docs/docs/2.build/2.smart-contracts/release/upgrade.md

 :::tip

 You can follow a migration step by step in the [official migration example](https://github.com/near-examples/update-migrate-rust/tree/main/basic-updates/base)
+Javascript migration example testfile can be found on here: [test-basic-updates.ava.js](https://github.com/fospring/near-sdk-js/blob/feat-migrate-example/examples/__tests__/test-basic-updates.ava.js), run by this command: `pnpm run test:basic-update` in examples directory.
 :::